anth12/inner-fire/_pages/teacher-training.md

 A﻿ugust 15 - 18th - venue to be decided

-A﻿ further 4 weekends or residentials will be decided between the group which we form.
+A﻿ further 4 weekends or residentials will be decided between the group which we form, either in Autumn/Winter 2024 or Spring/Summer 2025

 This may include adventures abroad or in the UK, depending on needs and development.
 If you wish to pursue a 500 hour training (recommended), you will be asked to undertake the Personal Evolution Certificate via the Yoga Pathway: Click [here](https://www.dropbox.com/scl/fi/yxn4cvkmrm4chqw6iq4v1/Personal-Evolution-Certificate-Yoga.pdf?rlkey=5x8zy1zofxroxqw2g043t6iid&dl=0) for details.

 C﻿ost of instruction (including online tutorials/meetings), certification and accreditation: £1500.
 There will be additional residential costs, according to your preferences.